The Greater Jihad

 13. Al-Fawa’id (Riyadh: Maktabah al-Rushd, 2001), 177.

 14. Cited by Ibn al-Qayyim, Rawdat al-Muhibbin (Beirut: Dar al-Kitab al-‘Arabi, 1996), 475-6, where he begins by insisting: ‘Even if jihad against one’s desires was not greater than jihad against the disbelievers, it is certainly not lesser than it.
-A man once asked al-Hasan al-Basri, may God have mercy upon him: O Abu Sa‘id!
+A man once asked al-Hasan al-Basri, may God have mercy on him: O Abu Sa‘id!
 What is the best jihad?
 He said: “Your jihad against your desires.”
 I once heard our Shaykh remark …’ He then goes on to cite the words of Ibn Taymiyyah above.

 15. Fayd al-Qadir (Beirut: Dar al-Ma‘rifah, n.d.), 4:511.